Gwlanbzh/Little-Man-Computer/README.md

 ## Script

-The programthat you want to run must be assembled.
+The program that you want to run must be assembled.
 The instructions set is the same as described here: https://peterhigginson.co.uk/lmc/help.html .
 I recommand to use this page to know ho to make the script.